GRAND: Graph Release with Assured Node Differential Privacy: The Proposed Method

 Other reasonable objectives can be used as alternatives to the negative log-likelihood in \eqref{eq:LF}, and these alternatives may further simplify the algorithm.
-For example, under the RDPG (Example~\ref{example:RDPG}), it is easy to use the sum of squared errors for moment matching as the M-estimation criterion rather than the negative log-likelihood.
-This is because the estimation becomes a node-wise linear regression procedure. \be \hat{Z}_i = \arg\min_{Z_i\in \bR^d}\sum_{j=n+1}^{n+m} (A_{ij} - Z_i^T\hat{Z}_j)^2. \ee
+For example, under the RDPG, it is easier to use the sum of squared errors as an M-estimation criterion rather than the likelihood.
+Thus the estimation becomes a node-wise OLS linear regression $\mathop{\arg\min}_{Z_i\in\bR^d}\sum_{j=n+1}^{n+m} (A_{ij} - Z_i^\top\hat{Z}_j)^2$.